 State By State Guide To Legal Online Gambling

 It is easier than ever for American bettors to find state-sanctioned USA online gambling options.
 States across the country have been rapidly legalizing sports betting since the repeal of the Professional and Amateur Sports Protection Act (PASPA), and at least some of these new bills have included provisions for online sports betting.
-While the adoption rate for online sports betting has been slower than that of brick-and-mortar betting, states are beginning to come around as it becomes clearer that states with an online betting option are massively outperforming their physical-only counterparts.
+While the adoption rate for online sports betting has been slower than that of brick-and-mortar betting, states are beginning to come around as it becomes clearer that states with legal online gambling are massively outperforming their physical-only counterparts.

 States With Legal Online Gambling

-Colorado – Sports betting
+Colorado – Sports Betting